Archietheowl/-js-toptrumps/README-GSAP.md

 # Top Trumps with GSAP Animations

-This project is a digital version of the classic Top Trumps card game enhanced with smooth GSAP animations.
+This project is a digital version of the classic Top Trumps card game, now enhanced with GSAP-powered UI polish.

-## 🎮 Game Features
+## 🎮 Features

-- **4 Different Decks**: SciFi Vessels, Fierce Creatures, Dinosaurs, British Monarchs
+- 4 Different Decks: SciFi Vessels, Fierce Creatures, Dinosaurs, British Monarchs
-- **Smooth Animations**: Card flips, reveals, winner celebrations, and more
-- **Interactive UI**: Hover effects, button animations, and responsive design
-- **Classic Gameplay**: Compare categories, win cards, be the last player standing
+- Classic Top Trumps gameplay
+- Responsive, mobile-friendly layout
+- **GSAP-powered entrance and button effects** for a modern, interactive feel
+- CSS-powered 3D card flip for the CPU card (robust and hardware-accelerated)

 ## 🚀 How to Run